alessandro-fazzi/downmark/README.md

 > NOTE: knowing how to create a bookmarklet is up to you and and your [search engine](https://duckduckgo.com/?q=how+to+create+a+bookmarklet&ia=web)

+> NOTE: If you're running the webservice locally you can copy the development bookmarklet: https://raw.githubusercontent.com/pioneerskies/downmark/main/bookmarklet/bookmarklet.dev.js

 Currently features are very limited:

 - the clipping will be created under the `Clippings/` folder.
 Customization not implemented